Companies receive around 250 resumes for each corporate job opening.

 About 68% of recruiters believe using AI in the recruitment process will remove the unintentional bias.

-The majority of the respondents (59%) agree that introducing AI to the recruitment process will remove the unintentional bias.
+One of the biggest benefits of AI in recruitment is the opportunity to remove human biases from the hiring procedure.
+The majority of the respondents (59%) agree that introducing AI to the recruitment process will remove unconscious bias.
 And only about 14% disagree with that claim.

-Some previous studies found that AI can be effective in removing unintentional bias by focusing solely on the skills and experiences of candidates.
+Some previous studies found that AI can be effective in removing unintentional bias by focusing solely on the skill sets and candidate experiences.
 This can support a more diverse workforce.

 However, there are examples of the AI learning the unintentional bias, reproducing and exaggerating it.
 One of these cases happened at Amazon when their algorithmic bias was discriminating against women applicants for positions historically taken by men.
 So, recruiters need to be careful and monitor the technology to ensure the right functionality of it.